RapydBlok/docs/docs/discover_api.md

 ```
 Incorrect Bearer Access Token Error: ``` 500 Internal Server Error ```

-## Limits
-- Re-Scans of domains are limited to 1 every 12 hours.
-- Blacklist exists for domains that cannot be scanned incl. *.mil etc

 ## Data Field Validation

 Domain input is validated, so only Top-Level domains are accepted.